antaldaniel/sr_website/content/authors/marta/_index.md

 - Team
 ---

-Marta is an experienced researcher and expert in harmonizing data from primary data sources, particularly surveys.
-She is specialized on quantitative methods for comparative and cross-national research and survey data harmonization and comparability.
-Her work is particuarly important in integrating market research and scientific research data into larger data assets to understand international comparison or changes over time.
-She is a co-author of the [eurobarometer package](publication/eurobarometer_2020/).
+Marta is an experienced researcher specializing in harmonizing data from primary data sources, particularly social surveys.
+Her work applies quantitative methods to cross-national comparative analyses of political attitudes and behavior, with special attention paid to data quality and comparability.
+Her work is particularly important in integrating market research and scientific research data into larger data assets to understand international comparison or changes over time.
+She is a co-creator of the [eurobarometer package](publication/eurobarometer_2020/) and the [retroharmonize](http://retroharmonize.satellitereport.com/) package.